 Yes, it is.
 Every person who has regard for their family and wants to maximise the amount of their estate that passes tax free to their survivors, should have a Will.
-It is also beneficial to review the terms of a Will from time to time to keep pace with changing legislation.
+It is also beneficial to occasionally review the terms of a Will to keep pace with changing legislation.

-If you do not do this, you will die intestate and your family will have no control over who inherits your estate.
-The rules of intestacy rarely operate how you might expect.
-Intestacy can have unfortunate outcomes in cases involving single people, married people with children and couples who live together, but are not married or in a civil partnership.
+If you do'nt have a Will, you will die intestate and your family will have no control over who inherits your estate.
+The rules of intestacy rarely operate how you might expect and can have unfortunate outcomes in cases involving single people, married people with children and couples who live together, but are not married or in a civil partnership.